 This was one of my first swaps: it's great because you only need to change the blades, which are quite easy to find plastic free.
 Blade after blade, you collect them into a metal tin until you have a few to recycle.
 The actual razor, well that is forever!

 There are so many things we can make ourselves rather than buying them.
-If you'd like to learn more about DIY zero waste products, check out the Make Your Own Academy!
+If you'd like to learn more about DIY zero waste products, sign up for my weekly email series, Makers Letters and be updated with new zero waste recipes and trends!